 - The results could also suggest that a biopsy is needed to find out if the abnormal area is cancer.
 If your doctor recommends a biopsy, it does not mean that you have cancer.

 Schedule Your Mammogram Today

 Screening mammograms save lives.
-If you haven’t had one this year, consider scheduling a 3D mammogram at one of our four locations: North Hills-Raleigh, Cary, Chapel Hill and Garner.
-We also have 11 freestanding outpatient breast imaging centers that offer traditional mammography.
+If you haven’t had one this year, consider scheduling a 3D mammogram at one of our multiple locations throughout the Triangle.
 To request an appointment, call us today at 919-.232-4700 or click here to schedule your mammogram appointment.